 In 2005 the "question of Muslim youth" was all the rage in Europe and around the world.
-The official "War on Terror" was in full force, and Muslim youth were the objects of global attention.
-At the time I was living in the Netherlands and editor of the ISIM Review of the International Institute for the Study of Islam in the Modern World (based in Leiden).
+With the "War on Terror" in full force, Muslim youth were the objects of global attention.
+At the time, I was living in the Netherlands and editor of the ISIM Review of the International Institute for the Study of Islam in the Modern World (based in Leiden).
 It was during this period that I shifted my focus from understanding youth as students whose experiences were mediated through educational institutions, to studying youth as political and cultural agents in their own right.
-After editing a special issue of the ISIM Review on Youth, I took an academic position at the International Institute of Social Studies, Erasmus University Rotterdam as the convenor of Children and Youth Studies (CYS) and focused my attention more on children and youth in development processes.
-From that time, I have examined questions of youth in relations to global movements, Islam, technology, cultural production, political change and revolution.
+After editing a special issue of the ISIM Review on Youth, I took an academic position at the International Institute of Social Studies, Erasmus University Rotterdam as the convenor of the Children and Youth Studies (CYS) MA specialization and focused more attention on children and youth in development processes.
+From that time, I have examined questions of youth in relations to global movements, Islam, technology, cultural production, political change and revolution and precarity.
 See also the section on Education Studies.

 Gebremariam, Eyob B. & Herrera, L. (2016) On Silencing the Next Generation: Legacies of the 1974 Ethiopian Revolution on Youth Political Engagement.
 In Northeast African Studies: 141-166.